 If you've undergone a successful veneer or crown procedure, you might be wondering how you can keep them from staining, or if they have the potential to even stain at all.
 Our Toronto dentists discuss how to keep your new crown or veneer in tip-top shape.

-It's no secret that cosmetic dental care can greatly improve your smile and help with self-confidence.
+It's no secret that cosmetic dental care can alter your smile and help with self-confidence.
 Dental veneers and dental crowns are two of the more popular options to help achieve this better smile.

 Porcelain dental veneers are thin ceramic shells that are placed over the natural tooth surface to conceal flaws.